Category Archives: 2014

 The Skeleton Twins (2014)

-One of the most honest and straightforward movies in all of 2014 saw two of the most well known Saturday Night Live alums take on roles that were very, very different from anything that we have seen them in before.
-Rian Johnson’s (Looper, The Brothers Bloom) The Skeleton Twins is a movie that deals with mental health, a topic that hits very close to home with me.
-This is one of those movies that is categorized as a hit or miss drama/comedy, but this is hardly a comedy.
-This isn’t the heaviest movie in the entire world, but you certainly won’t be smiling much as you empathize with the leads Maggie (Wiig – Bridesmaids, The Secret Life of Walter Mitty) and Milo (Hader – Year One, Superbad).
-You might spend the first 15-30 minutes wondering when the comedy is coming, only to realize that maybe it not be.
-Best rest assured that you will know right away that this isn’t the Hader and Wiig that you know.
+One of the most honest and straightforward movies of 2014 saw two of the most well-known Saturday Night Live alums take on roles that were very, very different from anything we had seen them in before.
+Rian Johnson’s (Looper, The Brothers BloomThe Skeleton Twins explores mental health, a topic that hits very close to home for me.
+This is one of those movies categorized as a hit-or-miss drama/comedy, but it is hardly a comedy.
+This isn’t the heaviest movie in the entire world, but you certainly won’t be smiling much as you empathize with the leads Maggie (Wiig – BridesmaidsThe Secret Life of Walter Mitty) and Milo (Hader – Year One, Superbad).
+You might spend the first 15-30 minutes wondering when the comedy is coming, only to realize that maybe it’s not.
 This is something much more profound.
-This is a film to be seen for the film enthusiasts of the world.
-Continue reading The Skeleton Twins (2014)
+This is a film for film enthusiasts worldwide.

 Divergent (2014)

-In the mold of The Hunger GamesTwilightHarry PotterLord of the RingsThe Maze Runner, and other young adult book franchises comes the surprisingly good Divergent.
+In the mold of The Hunger GamesTwilightHarry PotterThe Lord of the RingsThe Maze Runner, and other young adult book franchises comes the surprisingly good Divergent.
 A surefire box office success because of the successful book series, Divergent did not do quite as well with the critics (41%) as well as the first Hunger Games (84%), Harry Potter and the Sorcerer’s Stone (80%), or The Fellowship of the Ring (91%), but was comparable with the other two.
 Interestingly, the Divergent franchise has the best cast of any of these movies, even though it is probably the least known.
-The franchise is four books, and it looks like we’ll get four movies from them.
+The franchise is four books, and we’ll get four movies from them.

 Continue reading Divergent (2014)